RetoSchmucki/climateExtract/README.md

     1. extending data from January 1950 to June 2023
     2. fully update to the `terra` package
     3. included the `geodata` package
-    4. removed former dependency to the `zoo` package
+    4. removed former dependency on the `zoo` package

 #### Installation